benknoble/benknoble.github.io/_posts/2025-04-18-skepticism.md

-It's [really hard to be a generative-AI skeptic right now](https://www.wheresyoured.at/optimistic-cowardice/), by which I mean it takes a lot of effort to back up my skeptical, critical positions compared to what it takes to be optimistic.
+It's [really hard to be a generative-AI skeptic right now](https://www.wheresyoured.at/optimistic-cowardice/), by which I mean it takes a lot of effort to back up my skeptical, critical positions compared to what it takes to be optimistic[^3].
 All that said, [here’s one example of the cost of LLM optimism](https://drewdevault.com/2025/03/17/2025-03-17-Stop-externalizing-your-costs-on-me.html)---scraping is a tool like any other, which means it can be wielded for good or evil.
 I